By Tom House, PhD, with Lindsay Berra

 Let the Athlete Initiate Conversation

 On the way to and from the ballpark, let your son or daughter lead the conversation.
 Don’t overload them with performance anxiety, or have them think about anything other than having a good time.
 After the game, there should be no judgment of outcome.
 Don’t ask them, “Did you really try?” or “Why didn’t you do this?”
 Let the conversation flow from them, and if they only want to talk about pizza and ice cream, or they don’t want to talk at all, let it be.
-Your job as a parent is to be neutral during the game and supportive before and after, not to be critical or evaluate performance.
+Your job as a parent of a youth athlete is to be neutral during the game and supportive before and after, not to be critical or evaluate performance.

 Outcome is Irrelevant

 There is so much research on this.
 In interviews with thousands of Little Leaguers, an hour after the game, they can’t remember the score or how they did, but they can tell you if they had a good time.
-That should be the key for every parent though the whole process of youth sports.
+That should be the key for parents of youth athletes though the whole process of youth sports.
 Outcome really doesn’t matter until you hit junior or senior year of high school when outcomes can help with college, or college when they can help with a pro contract.
 Parents, out of good intent, always care more about outcomes than kids do, and some of it is projection.
 They see their 10 year old swing or throw well, and they see Clayton Kershaw or Mike Trout when in reality it is way too soon to make any of those projections, and doing so can actually be detrimental to your kid.
 Parents hurt when they see their kids fail on the field, but my mom used to say, if it didn’t kill you, it builds character.
 We need to get back to that.

 Bring it Back to the Process